-Hungary has been a member of UNESCO since 1948; its General Conference was presided by Hungarian women in 1974 and 2011.
-A staff of three operates the Secretariat of the Hungarian National Commission for UNESCO within the Ministry of Human Resources.
+Hungary has been a member of UNESCO since 1948; its General Conference was presided by Hungarian women both in 1974 and 2011.
+A staff of three operates the Secretariat of the Hungarian National Commission for UNESCO within the Ministry of Culture and Innovation.
 In the cultural domain, among others, eight Hungarian sites were added to the World Heritage List between 1987 and 2002 (two of them are transborder sites).
-An international project on The Danube Limes, the line of the frontiers of the Roman Empire, was adopted as World Heritage in 2021 but the Hungarian government withdrew its involvement at the last minute.
+An international project on The Danube Limes line of the frontiers of the Roman Empire was adopted as World Heritage in 2021 but the Hungarian government withdrew its involvement in it in the last minute.

 Hungary ratified the UNESCO Convention for the Safeguarding of the Intangible Cultural Heritage in 2006 and the Convention on the Protection and Promotion of the Diversity of Cultural Expressions in 2008.
 The body responsible for the implementation of the Convention in Hungary is the Hungarian Open-Air Museum in Szentendre; a national inventory was also set up.
-Currently, four items are inscribed on the UNESCO world list of Intangible Cultural Heritage, two of them with other countries.
-The national inventory of intangible cultural heritage contains 44 items.
+Currently ten items are inscribed on the UNESCO world list of Intangible Cultural Heritage, two of them with other countries.
+The national inventory of intangible cultural heritage contains 48 items.

 Hungary is also party to the Memory of the World Register.
 In 2015, the 7th Hungarian item was added to the Memory of the World Register.